nicksellen/worldview/README.md

 var nickAndPeter = world.compound({ a: nick, b: peter });

 var derived = nickAndPeter.derive(function(obj){
-  // it will be passed { a: undefined, b: undefined } at the beginning... if (obj.a && obj.b) {
+  // it will be initialized with { a: undefined, b: undefined }
+  // I'm not sure if this is a good thing or not if (obj.a && obj.b) {
     return 'nick is ' + obj.a.age + ' and peter is ' + obj.b.age;
   }
 });

 // these will get called whenever people.nick or people.peter changes
-// after having been run through the derivation function about derived.listen(function(status){
+// after having been run through the derivation function above derived.listen(function(status){
   console.log('status:', status);
 });